maoweinilsson/PDC-software-web/tools/allinea-reports/beskow/5.0-40810/using.rst

 You can open the html file in a browser or the txt file directly in the terminal.

-The html file will look like this:
+The html file will look similar to this one:

 .. image:: files/apr-example-summary.png
     :width: 500pt